 These are nice clone assemblies with good build quality.

-The Nano is our favorite board for embedding into long-term projects as it has a good price/performance trade-off and despite its small size it still has a USB port so you don’t have to mess with an adapter to program the module through a TTL port.
+The Nano is one of our favorite boards for embedding into long-term projects as it has a good price/performance trade-off and despite its small size it still has a USB port so you don’t have to mess with an adapter to program the module through a TTL port.

 The board uses the CH340 chip for USB communications.
 If you have any issues with connecting to the board, you may need to download a driver.
 Just search for Arduino CH340 driver and you will find a number of sources for drivers depending on what Windows or Mac operating system you are using.